 The best easy approval gas card for you will depend on where you fill up and how good your credit is.
 But no matter what card you get, make sure to pay your bill on time every month.
 That will help you build credit and qualify for one of the best gas rewards credit cards.

-The best unsecured gas cards for bad credit might not offer too many rewards for fuel purchases.
+The best unsecured gas cards for bad credit might not offer too many rewards for fuel purchases, either.
 But with bad credit, you should be focused on paying your bill in full and rebuilding your credit.
-Late fees and finance charges could outweigh any rewards if you don't.
-And if you pay for the gas on time, that positive information will improve your credit score when it's reported to the credit bureaus.
-And keep in mind that applying for a credit card can trigger a hard credit inquiry which may temporarily hurt your credit score.
-The cards above offer pre-qualification, which only triggers a soft pull of your credit history and has no impact on your credit score.
+Late fees and finance charges could outweigh any rewards if you don’t.
+And if you pay for the gas on time, that positive information will improve your credit score when it’s reported to the credit bureaus.

 If you have less than fair credit, consider getting a secured credit card to pay for your gas purchases.
 The odds of approval are higher because you’ll have to put up a security deposit to set your credit limit.
 The deposit is fully refundable when you close the account without an outstanding balance.
 In addition, secured cards work like regular credit cards, which means you can use them anywhere credit cards are accepted.
 An ideal secured card for gas purchases is the Bank of America® Customized Cash Rewards Secured Credit Card.
 It offers 3% cash back in a category of your choice, 2% back at grocery stores and wholesale clubs (up to $2,500 spent quarterly in the 3% and 2% categories combined), and 1% back on all other purchases.
 And you can choose gas as your category for the supplemented 3% cash back rate.